 - Killed Offscreen: Concini is arrested and executed offscreen in Paris on the king's orders a short time before the Final Battle happens at the castle of Saint-Leu.

-- Master Poisoner: In 17th century France, conspirators are shown using the services of an expert poison-maker who's a Depraved Dwarf.
-When asked where his deadly talent is coming from, he answers "Nature has played a mean trick on me.
+- Master Poisoner: Concini and his wife Leonora use the services of an expert poison-maker, who happens to be a dwarf.
+When asked where his deadly talent comes from, he answers "Nature has played a mean trick on me.
 I'm not done paying it back."

 - Master Swordsman: François of Capestang is among the best swordsmen in the kingdom, and it shows in every one of his fight scenes.